nushell-prophet/numd/README.md

   > run {flags} <file>

 Flags:
-  -o, --result-md-path <Filepath> - path to a resulting `.md` file; if omitted, updates the original file --print-block-results - print blocks one by one as they are executed --echo - output resulting markdown to the terminal --save-ansi - save ANSI formatted version --no-backup - overwrite the existing `.md` file without backup --no-save - do not save changes to the `.md` file --no-stats - do not output stats of changes --intermed-script <Filepath> - optional path for keeping intermediate script (useful for debugging purposes).
+  -o, --result-md-path <path> - path to a resulting `.md` file; if omitted, updates the original file --print-block-results - print blocks one by one as they are executed --echo - output resulting markdown to the terminal --save-ansi - save ANSI formatted version --no-backup - overwrite the existing `.md` file without backup --no-save - do not save changes to the `.md` file --no-stats - do not output stats of changes --intermed-script <path> - optional path for keeping intermediate script (useful for debugging purposes).
 If not set, the temporary intermediate script will be deleted.
-  --no-fail-on-error - skip errors (and don't update markdown in case of errors anyway) --prepend-code <String> - prepend code into the intermediate script, useful for customizing Nushell output settings --table-width <Int> - set the `table --width` option value --config-path <Filepath> - path to a config file (default: '')
+  --no-fail-on-error - skip errors (and don't update markdown in case of errors anyway) --prepend-code <string> - prepend code into the intermediate script, useful for customizing Nushell output settings --table-width <int> - set the `table --width` option value --config-path <path> - path to a config file (default: '')

 Parameters:
   file <path>: path to a `.md` file containing Nushell code to be executed